 Other migraine triggers include what you eat.
 If your diet is high in alcohol, caffeine or processed meats, this may trigger migraines.
 It may be worth keeping a food diary to keep track of foods that you know affect your migraine.

 Many women find that their menstrual cycle triggers migraines.
-They may start to experience them at the start of puberty, and they can get more intense when they reach their menopause.
+They may start to experience them at the start of puberty, and they can get more intense when they reach menopause.

 Migraines are characterised by an intense headache on one side of the head or behind the eyes, usually accompanied by a painful throbbing sensation.
 This is often exacerbated by physical movement and can be debilitating enough to prevent you from carrying out everyday tasks.